midonet/midonet/docs/rest-api-specification.md

         <td>Short</td>
         <td>POST</td>
         <td>No</td>
-        <td>The vlan-id assigned to this port.
-On a given bridge, each vlan-id
+        <td>The VLAN ID assigned to this port.
+On a given bridge, each VLAN ID
             can be present at most in one interior port.</td>
     </tr>
 </table>